 If the applicant or licence holder fails to attend the hearing the Sub-Committee may decide to continue in her/his absence.

 Any references in this note to an applicant or licence holder should be taken to include her/his representative.

 3.2 The Hearing

-Presei nt at the hearing will be members of:

-The Taxi Regulatory Sub-Committee;
+The Taxi Regulatory Sub-Committee; The Case Officer;

-П The Case Officer: